 As a volunteer foster carer you are pivotal to the rehabilitation of injured, sick and orphaned wildlife.
 Caring for wildlife is very different from caring for domesticated animals and it can be very demanding and expensive.
 Volunteers first need to gain experience with wildlife and we recommend that you become a rescue and/or transport volunteer first.
 This is so you gain some experience handling wildlife and understanding the commitment needed.
 Also this will allow you to build some important networks with other carers and shelters who may be able to mentor you.

 You will need a wildlife rehabilitation licence to perform this role.
-The Department of Environment and Primary Industries (DEPI) issue these licenses to rehabilitate native wildlife.
-Click here to be redirected to the DEPI website for more information or call them on 136 186.
+The Department of Environment, Land, Water and Planning (DELWP) issue these licenses to rehabilitate native wildlife.
+Click here to be redirected to the DELWP website for more information or call them on 136 186.

 Some wildlife shelters rely on the help of volunteers with cleaning, food preparation and other tasks.
-If you are interested in helping at a wildlife shelter you will need to contact DEPI directly to enquire whether there is a shelter in your area where you can offer assistance.
-Click here to be redirected to the DEPI website for more information or call them on 136 186.
+If you are interested in helping at a wildlife shelter you will need to contact DELWP directly to enquire whether there is a shelter in your area where you can offer assistance.
+Click here to be redirected to the DELWP website for more information or call them on 136 186.

 This role is best suited to those with basic administration experience that might want to help out in our office.
 The work could include a wide variety of tasks requiring both computer literacy and analytical skills.

 It’s a great way to give you an insight into Wildlife Victoria and our Emergency Response Service.
 You can nominate when you are available to come in and help, ideally on a regular basis (once a week or fortnight).
+There are also opportunities for short or long term project -based administration volunteering as well.
 You will be provided with all of the training required for the position.